 Install USB Key Drivers

-All the files required for the driver installation have been extracted during the installation of the PMOD software and stored in the PMOD directory tree.
+All the files required for the driver installation were extracted during the installation of the PMOD software and stored in the PMOD directory tree.
 Browse to the directory

-First double-click WkRuntimeUser_6.40.500.dmg, then WkInstall.pkg, and perform a standard installation
+First double-click WkRuntimeUser_6.51.500.dmg, then WkInstall.pkg, and perform a standard installation

 Note that the network components don't need do be installed and can be unchecked as illustrated below,

 Note: If you experience problems during driver installation, you are recommended downloading the most recent drivers for the WIBU-KEY (WibuKey Runtime) and try the installation again.
 Also, in some cases, a reboot may be required after driver installation.

 The delivery note you have received with the PMOD installation package contains your account information for your PMOD Customer Account at www.pmod.com.
 There you will find a license report, and a button to download the license file for your purchased configuration.
 Please download pstarter.lcs and copy it to the directory /Applications/Pmod4.2/system/lcs.

 Important Note: Please do not change pstarter.lcs in any way - a modified license file will not be accepted.
 Do not open pstarter.lcs in any program, do not rename it, and if you transfer it per FTP, use binary transfer.